 OK, there's nothing on the level of the Louvre or the Vatican Museums, but the city is still packed with stuff to see.
 For a dose of fine art, the Kunsthaus art museum is crammed with works by Rodin, Turner, Monet, Manet, Van Gogh, Picasso, Edvard Munch, Mondrian and Matisse, as well as contemporary local talent.
 For the very latest Swiss art statements, check out the Migros Museum, housed in the old Löwenbräu brewery, whose exhibitions explore concepts of space and society.
 Alternatively, take things down a notch and admire the work of master stained-glass window painter Augusto Giacometti in the Fraumünster and Grossmünster churches.

 Myth: Zürich is straight-laced

 Yes, Zürich is super clean, the trains run on time and the streets are almost litter free, but that doesn’t mean the city doesn’t have a rebellious side.
-Take the local attitude to graffiti – rather than being persecuted, graffiti artists are invited to showcase their talents at legal graffiti walls such as the one at Rote Fabrik, a former silk mill turned artists' collective on the west shore of Lake Zürich.
+Take the local attitude to graffiti – rather than being persecuted, graffiti artists are invited to showcase their talents at legal graffiti walls such as the one at Rote Fabrik, a former silk mill turned artists' collective, restaurant and club on the west shore of Lake Zürich.
 For another hidden side to the city, drop into the curious Kriminalmuseum, dedicated to the history of policing in Zürich, complete with cracked and exploded safes from raids on the city's banking houses.